Jake Paul vs Anthony Joshua purse: How much will each fighter get paid?

 YouTuber-turned-boxer Paul and former world heavyweight champion Joshua will clash on 19 December

-Jake Paul and Anthony Joshua will square off in a strange fight this weekend, pitting a YouTuber-turned-boxer against a former two-time world heavyweight champion.
+Jake Paul and Anthony Joshua will square off in a strange fight tonight, pitting a YouTuber-turned-boxer against a former two-time world heavyweight champion.

 Joshua is the latter, to avoid any confusion, with the Briton entering Friday’s fight in Miami as a huge favourite.
 “AJ” holds standout victories over the likes of Wladimir Klitschko, Joseph Parker, Kubrat Pulev, Dillian Whyte and Alexander Povetkin.
 However, the 36-year-old is entering this bout, which streams live on Netflix, on the back of a brutal stoppage loss to Daniel Dubois in September 2024.